 Why the seemingly high prices?

 - Translating is a challenging and time-consuming activity.
-Every sentence needs to be interpreted correctly and subsequently translated.
+Each sentence needs to be interpreted correctly and subsequently translated.
 This can involve hours of research and writing.
 Even when the translation is complete, the work is not over.
 The quality of the text is checked in various ways.
-All in all this is a pretty time-consuming activity.
+All in all this is a time-consuming activity.

 - A translator does more than just translate.
 He or she also informs you of possible errors in the source text and can also collaborate with you in other ways.